arrow-rightalertarrow-downclose emailarrow-upinstagramphonemaptranslate search facebooktwitter

 You will see that for the Reception test they only have 20 seconds in which to answer, for Year 1 they have 30 seconds.

 For this reason it would be a good idea if you could practise number formation with your child at home so that it becomes automatic.
-In contrast to our letters, all the numbers are formed starting at the top!
+All the numbers are formed starting at the top!

 I always give additional time in class for the children to finish their test so that they can show off their maths skills and have the satisfaction of being able to get more calculations right.